multiOTP/multiotp/raspberry/boot-part/multiotp-tree/usr/local/bin/multiotp/readme_5.9.7.0.txt

                    FIX: Remove a debug line displaying sometimes "COMMDN:$command\n";
                    FIX: Some minor PHP notice corrections
                    FIX: Template updated to display correct information for "Without2FA" tokens
+                   FIX: Enhanced backup process, some configuration may be missing in the backup depending the initial firmware version
                    ENH: Adding on-premises smsgateway (https://github.com/multiOTP/SMSGateway) as a new SMS provider
                    ENH: Better warning messages when CheckUserLdapPassword failed
                    ENH: Embedded documentation enhanced